Particular/docs.particular.net/nservicebus/containers/index_content_core_[,5].partial.md

 ### Cleanup

-When using an external container normally the bus instance is not disposed of manually.
-If `IBus.Dispose()` is called that would indirectly trigger the container to dispose lifetime scope.
+When using an external container normally the bus instance is not disposed of automatically.
+The following dispose sequence should be applied if latest container adapter packages are used:

-NOTE: Do NOT call `IBus.Dispose` when using an external container, instead call dispose in the container during shutdown.
+1. Dispose the bus by calling `IBus.Dispose()`.
+2. Dispose the external container with `container.Dispose()`.